algorithmica-org/algorithmica/content/english/hpc/analyzing-performance/compilation.md

 Corner cases and tiny details are also something you should keep in mind when doing arithmetic.

 One example we've already mentioned before is the fact that floating-point arithmetic is not technically commutative, even though nobody cares about results being correct to the last bit.
-Compiler needs to comply with the C langauge spec regarding the order of operations, which blocks some potential optimizations.
+Compiler needs to comply with the C language spec regarding the order of operations, which blocks some potential optimizations.
 Strict compliance can be disabled with the `-ffast-math` flag, which is also included in `-Ofast`.

 In integer arithmetic, corner cases are also often hurting performance.
 Consider the case of division by 2: